NJUNLP/pydec/docs/pythonapi/pydec.Composition/index.md

 #### Attributes
 > Composition.components

-This is the data structure inside composition that stores the components.
+This is the tensor inside composition that stores the components.
 Its first dimension represents the number of components and the subsequent dimensions represent the shape of the components, i.e.,

-`Composition.components.size(0)` is the result of `Composition.numc()`.
+`Composition.components.size(0)` is equivalent to `Composition.numc()`.

-`Composition.components.size()[1:]` is the result of `Composition.size()`.
+`Composition.components.size()[1:]` is equivalent to `Composition.size()`.

 ?> This is a read-only attribute.